Gib Gosnell Park

 WHO MAY USE THE PARK

 The park and facilities shall be available on a first come first serve basis.
 The park may be reserved on a first come first serve basis as well.
 Anyone wishing to reserve the park should contact Campobello Town Hall at 864-468-4545 for reservation assistance.
-You can also download The Parks Rules and Regulations by clicking this Button.
+You can also download the for 'Reservation Agreement' by clicking the button to the right of this page.

 Funding by Mary Black Foundation